semaphoreci/docs/webhook-notifications_5def901604286364bc92af37.md

           endpoint: https://example.org/postreceiver
 ```

-Note that you can list more than value under `results`.
+Note that you can list more than one value under `results`.

 You can create a notification using the file above with: